-The University may issue an institutional No Contact Order if deemed appropriate or at the request of the complainant or respondent.
-If the University receives a report that such an institutional No Contact Order has been violated, the University will initiate disciplinary proceedings appropriate to the status of the respondent (student, associate, etc.) and will impose sanctions if the respondent is found responsible for violating the No Contact Order.
+The University may issue an institutional No Contact Order to the parties, when the parties are all affiliated with the University, if deemed appropriate or at the request of the complainant or respondent (the parties).
+If the University receives a report that such an institutional No Contact Order has been violated, the University may initiate disciplinary proceedings appropriate to the status of the respondent (student, associate, etc.) which may also result in sanctions if a party is found responsible for violating the No Contact Order.